This week in the Great Lakes

 Town Hall focuses on a new featured Great Lakes issue each week, provided by co-moderators

 Jeffrey Potter, Dave Dempsey and Gary Wilson.
-This week, Jeff quotes the
+This week, Jeff asks if for

 Don't miss this great opportunity to read and comment on our featured issue

 – Is there a Great

 Lakes Cuisine? - and the views of our guest speakers, Susan

 Smith and Sarah Galloway, in the Great Lakes Town Hall

 New Poll Now Online!: When is